jan-cieslik/cancer_informatics/docs/Using_R/introduction.md

 ---
 sidebar_position: 1
 ---
-# Intoduction: Using R for Cancer Informatics
+# Introduction: Using R for Cancer Informatics